snowman-repos/book/project_managers/README.md

 Your role is the most important.
 Not everyone can handle this role, but given that it touches on every part of the project, it's something that every web professional should try at some point and indeed many have, with Project Managers usually having previously been designers and developers.
 You are responsible for making sure the rest of the production team can do their jobs smoothly, for making sure the project actually gets produced, and produced to the best of your team's abilities.
 You are the enabler.

 Most people fall into web project management having previously worked in other roles, most commonly design or development.
 In some organisations roles are interchanged or rotated so that everyone gets a chance to be a project manager, thus giving everyone a greater commercial and logistical insight into the realities of running web projects, even businesses themselves.
 I like this idea.
-Some people will be weaker than others but they can garner support from everbody's shared experience.
+Some people will be weaker than others but they can garner support from everybody's shared experience.
 At the same time, being a project manager, even if only temporarily, adds value from new skills and knowledge, and generates confidence.

 Project management is a careful balance of priorities weighted more towards clients, budgets, and schedules, but also concerned with product content, aesthetics, technologies, and performance.
 Rather than having a small number of things to work on at any one time, there are seemingly countless issues to deal with and numerous key decisions to make on a daily, even hourly, basis.